gvwilson/sensibleadventures/misc/bear-02.md

 sergeant said, "Nothing, Your Highness."

 There were no markers on the edge of the Blight, no walls or signs to show where the magically-poisoned land began.
-Prince Lormay only realized they were in it when he saw a patch of flowers that had been turned into glass.
+Prince Thokmay only realized they were in it when he saw a patch of flowers that had been turned into glass.
 He turned in his saddle to stare, then heard a crunching sound underneath him as his horse stepped on some grass that